lwhaoooo/UmamiFusion/README.md

 pip install torch-spline-conv==latest+cu101 -f https://pytorch-geometric.com/whl/torch-1.4.0.html
 pip install torch-geometric
 ```
-## 2.Create data for model 1 and model 2
-Running
+## 2.Prepare Data
+Place the raw dataset files (CSV format with SEQUENCE and TASTE columns) in data/umami/.

+Generate the pre‑processed PyTorch Geometric data files:
 ```python
 umami_create_data.py
 umami_create_BIOPEP.py
 ```

-## 3.Train and verify model 1
+## 3.Train the UmamiFusion Model
 To train a model using training data.
 The model is chosen if it gains the best MSE for testing data.
 Running
 ```python